opasche/opasche/README.md

 ## Hi there 👋

 My name is Olivier.
-I am pursuing my Ph.D. in statistics at the University of Geneva and am currently on a research visit at Columbia University (New York).
+I am pursuing my Ph.D. in statistics at the University of Geneva and was recently invited on an academic visit at Columbia University (New York).
-My main line of work is in developing powerful methodologies for conditional risk forecasting, by bridging the gap between the fields of extreme value statistics and machine learning.
+My main line of work consists in developing powerful methodologies for conditional risk forecasting, by bridging the gap between the fields of extreme value statistics and machine learning.
 Other research projects of mine involve, for example, causal modelling of extreme values, climate and weather applications, and forecasting floods.

 For more info, check out my [website](https://opasche.github.io/) or my [Google Scholar](https://scholar.google.com/citations?user=GRk09VQAAAAJ).